n8n-io/n8n-docs/docs/doc2/doc2-with-infor/inforflow.md

 The second path is when we want to perform master data validation in DOC² to identify the supplier or to compare / match the purchase order lines.
-That's why we automatically activate a trigger in LN / M3 so that when a new entry or changes are made in the master data, we receive the Sync.RemitToPartyMaster, Sync.SupplierPartyMaster and the Sync.PurchaseOrder BODs to DOC².
+That's why we automatically activate a trigger in LN / M3 so that when a new entry or changes are made in the master data, we receive: the Sync.RemitToPartyMaster, Sync.SupplierPartyMaster and the Sync.PurchaseOrder BODs to DOC².
 The process is configured again in ION Desk where we define the dataflow to a specific connection point to DOC².

 [Infor Export](/doc2/export/export-to-infor/)